zephinzer/wiki.joeir.net/docs/code-logistics/git.md

 ### Adding a Git remote

+!!!
+Info "Why"
-I would like to add a new remote named `origin` to my repository.
+    - I would like to add a new remote named `origin` to my repository.

 ```sh
 git remote add origin ssh://git@github.com/zephinzer/blog.joeir.net